RenMing-Huang/TrajectoryDiffuser/README.md

 # TrajectoryDiffuser
-About Official Pytorch Implementation for "Diffusion Models as Optimizers for Efficient Planning in Offline Reinforcement Learning"
+About Official Pytorch Implementation for "Diffusion Models as Optimizers for Efficient Planning in Offline RL"
 ## Code Coming Soon